mmsh350/game-lobby-system/README.md

 5. Backend Integration

-- All requests are made via Axios
+All requests are made via Axios
-- Uses Bearer token from login API
-- Tokens and user data are stored in localStorage
 ```